-The taste sense (also Gustatorik of lat.
-Gustare = costs, taste) serves the control of the ingested food.
-He counts as well as the odor to the chemical senses.
-In a broad sense, the taste sensation is a complex interaction of the gustatory (tasting) flavor and taste olfactory (smelling) sense of smell.
-This is supplemented with tactile or trigeminal Sensory, pain and temperature information from the oral cavity.
-The latter include, for example, the sensations sharp (hot) and astringent (Effect on tannin-rich red wines, which must not be confused with bitter).
-In the narrower sense, however, the taste consists only of relatively few flavors taken up by the tongue and partly also by the pharyngeal mucosa.
+The sense of taste (also gustatory from lat. gustare = to taste, taste) serves to control the food we eat.
+Just like smell, it is one of the chemical senses.
+In a broader sense, the sense of taste is a complex interaction of the gustatory (tasting) sense of taste and the olfactory (smelling) sense of smell.
+This is supplemented by tactile or trigeminal tactile, pain and temperature information from the oral cavity.
+The latter include, for example, sensations of hotness and astringency (effect with tannin-rich red wines, which should not be confused with bitter).
+In the narrower sense, however, the taste consists of relatively few different flavours that are absorbed via the tongue and partly also via the pharyngeal mucosa.

 For long time only four flavours were known, i.e. bitter, salty, sour and sweet.
 In the 1990s, umami (also fleshy, hearty) was defined as the fifth flavour and scientifically recognised.
 Finally, in 2011, the existence of receptors for fat, and therefore fatty, was identified in humans as a possible sixth flavour.
 Other possible taste qualities under discussion are "water" (tastes "like nothing" in pure form), metallic and alkaline.
 The perception of a taste substance depends differently on the quantity of the substance and is called the perception threshold (limit).